Faith is taking the first step even when you can't see the whole staircase ~ Martin Luther King

 Yes.
-I am safely seeing clients face to face or via Walk and Talk, or online using Zoom, Skype, Facetime and WhatsApp video following Government Guidance.
+I am safely seeing clients face to face or via Walk and Talk, telephone or online using Zoom, Skype, Facetime and WhatsApp video and following Government Guidance.
 Please see this link for further advice and guidance. https://www.gov.uk/coronavirus

 How long will I have counselling for?

 The length of your therapy depends on you, it could be as short as six weeks or it could be longer.
 It will be flexible for you, you may feel as though you have been able to work through things in a short time, or you may feel you need longer.